Touch Controls Not Responding in iOS Emulators — Fix

 - Host window size: Run the Android emulator in windowed mode at the target resolution.
 Fullscreen on ultrawide monitors can distort mapping.

 - Latency check: High latency can feel like missed taps.
-Apply the network steps in fix lag when playing Android games via iOS emulator.
+Apply the network steps in fix lag in Android emulator games on iOS.

 Fixes for Signed IPA Runtimes